 The establishment is defined as a hospital-prison for prostitutes intended to work as a hygienic device to stop the spread of the most feared sickness of the seventeenth century, the “vérole,” the “mal vénérien”: syphilis.

 In Restif’s essay, pornograph refers not to a writer or consumer of representations of sexual, antireligious, or antimonarchic pamphlets but rather to an expert in legal and medical techniques of public hygiene within the modern city.
 For Restif, pornography is the branch of urban planning and hygiene dealing with the management of prostitution within the modern city and the preservation and maximization of the nation’s health.

 A new concept of classicism

 In his 1804 utopian plan for the workers’ city of Chaux, the architect Claude-Nicolas Ledoux drafted the fantasy version of the institutional administration of male sexuality.
-Declaring, “That which a government does not dare to do, architecture confronts,” he made graphic the preceding half century’s musing; about degeneration, male desire and the power of institutions.
+Declaring, “That which a government does not dare to do, architecture confronts,” he made graphic the preceding half century’s musing about degeneration, male desire, and the power of institutions.

-At last, Ledoux’utopia is in any case a social one.
+At last, Ledoux’utopia is, in any case, a social one.
 Much the same as Rousseau, he dreams about an ideal society where relations would be peaceful and in harmony with nature…But the evenings around the fire, in the common reunion halls, were certainly less delightful for the saline workers than Ledoux had believed them to be… His great project of “achieving the happiness of the most” (Vidler, 1987) employing architecture remains artistically an ideal world.

 About Claude Nicolas Ledoux

-Other works from Claude-Nicolas Ledoux
+Works from Claude-Nicolas Ledoux